Second dealing: Method

+Countermeasures

-The practice of using a burn card developed to help prevent this method of cheating.
+The practice of using a burn card developed to help prevent second dealing.
 When burn cards are used, the top card is always discarded and the second one dealt.
 This is intended to prevent the dealer from gaining information about the next card to be dealt, since the second card is concealed by the top.
 Ironically, the second deal can be used to discard the second card from the pack and deal the original first.

 The design of the back of the card can either help or hinder second dealing.
 A playing deck with only a solid color back makes second dealing very difficult to detect.
 Less so are cards with a uniform pattern or a single logo, such as an airline promotional pack.
 Easiest to detect are cards with a strong white border design, which appears stationary on the top card as the second card is slid out from underneath.